HashLoad/boss/README.md

 Available Commands:
-  help        Help about any command init        Initialize a new project or install dependencies install     Install a dependency login       Register login to repo publish     publish a dependency
+  help        Help about any command init        Initialize a new project install     Install a dependency login       Register login to repo publish     publish a dependency